ReactiveSets/toubkal/README.md

 XS features a chardable document database with joins, aggregates, filters and transactions with eventual consistency allowing both normalized and denormalized schemes.

-*Persistance and charding will be implemented in version 0.3.
+*Persistance will be implemented in version 0.3 and charding in version 0.4.

 ### Demonstration Site
 A [demonstration and beta test site is available here](http://www.castorcad.com/).